 Principal

 I am pretty easy to find around here and you will usually hear me before you see me.
-I love sour lollies and shoes.
-You'll always find me rocking a pair of Jordans.
-I'm a massive fan of the NBA, (Phoenix Suns - Rally The Valley) the UFC and the Formula 1.
+I love sour lollies and shoes, you'll mostly see me in Chucks or Air Jordans and I'm a massive fan of the NBA, (Phoenix Suns - Rally The Valley) the UFC and the Formula 1.
 I love having a yarn with those who are passionate about those things too, or ways to make our kura the best place it can be.